Yoane Wissa

-Yoane Wissa (born 3 September 1996) is a professional footballer who plays as a forward or left winger for club Newcastle United.
-Born in France, he plays for the DR Congo national team.
+Yoane Wissa (born 3 September 1996) is a professional footballer who plays as a striker for club Newcastle United.
+Born in France, he represents the DR Congo national team.

 A product of the Châteauroux academy, Wissa began his senior career with the club in 2015.
-Following a spell with Angers, he transferred to Lorient in 2018.
-Wissa was a part of the Lorient team which finished the 2019–20 season as Ligue 2 champions.
-Following a season in Ligue 1, he joined Brentford in 2021.
+Following a spell with Angers, he moved to Lorient in 2018.
+He was a part of their team that finished the 2019–20 Ligue 2 season as champions.
+After one season in Ligue 1, he joined Brentford in 2021.
 After four seasons at Brentford, Wissa joined Newcastle United in 2025.

 Club career

 Early years

 Wissa began his youth career as a goalkeeper at the age of seven.
 He played for his local youth club Épinay-sous-Sénart, before moving to midfield and then the forward line.
 As his youth career progressed, he also became adept as a winger and number 10.
 Wissa began his senior career as a forward with Châteauroux and progressed through the reserve team to break into the first team during the 2015–16 Championnat National season, which he finished with 24 appearances and seven goals.

 A transfer to Ligue 1 club Angers followed in 2016, but Wissa managed just two substitute appearances during the first half of the 2016–17 season and he played much of 2017 away on loan at Ligue 2 clubs Laval and Ajaccio.
 Wissa departed the Stade Raymond Kopa in January 2018.

 Lorient

 Wissa warming up for Lorient in 2019.

 In January 2018, Wissa transferred to Ligue 2 club Lorient and immediately established himself at the promotion-chasing club.
 Promotion to Ligue 1 was attained at the end of the 2019–20 season, when Wissa's 15 goals in 28 appearances helped the club to the Ligue 2 championship.

 He made 38 appearances and scored 10 goals during the 2020–21 season, in which Lorient narrowly avoided finishing in the relegation playoff places.
 Wissa departed the club in August 2021 and finished his 3 1/2-year stay at the Stade du Moustoir with 128 appearances and 37 goals.